 The trail is an official part of the state parks system, but segments of it are managed by different agencies and local governments.
 Local communities help connect the trail through links to greenways and urban trails.
 Land trusts help acquire land.
 Friends provides volunteers, support and serves as a clearinghouse for information.

 The trail is open for hiking across the state.
-About 700 miles of trail — more than half the planned length— has been completed to date.
+About 700 miles of trail—more than half the planned length—are currently on natural surface or greenway trail, unpaved forest roads, or beach.
 A series of connectors on bicycle routes and back roads knit together finished sections to span the state.
 The Coastal Plain region includes a paddle route option following the Neuse River.

 Backcountry permits are required for camping in the following areas:

 - Great Smoky Mountains National Park (Segment 1)

 - From May 1-Oct.
 31, the Linville Gorge Wilderness, Wilson Creek, and Lost Cove Creek areas (Segment 4)

 Permits cost $4.00 per person, per night, in GSMNP and are free in the other areas.
 See the trail guides for these segments for more information about permits in these areas.

 Permits are not required for hikers elsewhere on the Mountains-to-Sea Trail.